 Agile tools to improve the visibility of work being done

-Wherever you are on your agile journey, and whatever flavor of agile you’re running, Tempo’s modular and flexible solutions offer the complete suite of tools to support your organization.
+Wherever you are on your agile journey, Tempo’s modular and flexible solutions offer the complete suite of tools to support your organization.

-From setting the strategy for the whole business and communicating the roadmap with Roadmunk, to organizing the work for the teams getting it done in Structure, and visualizing performance in Custom Charts, Tempo has the tools for any company looking to develop their Agile workflows.
+From setting the strategy for the whole business and communicating the roadmap with Strategic Roadmaps, to organizing the work for the teams getting it done in Structure PPM, and visualizing performance in Custom Charts, Tempo has the tools for any company looking to develop their Agile workflows.